apache/incubator-heron/docs/developers/compiling/docker.md

 * [Docker](https://docs.docker.com)

-## Recommendation
+## Recommendations for Running Docker in a Virtual Machine

-If you are running docker in a virtual machine, it is recommended that you adjust your settings to help speed up the build.
-To do this, open VirtualBox and go to the container which docker is running in (usually default or whatever name you used to create the VM).
-Click on the virtual machine and then click on settings.
+If you are running Docker in a virtual machine (VM), it is recommended that you adjust your settings to help speed up the build.
+To do this, open [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and go to the container in which Docker is running (usually "default" or whatever name you used to create the VM), click on the VM, and then click on **Settings**.

-**Note**: You will need to stop the virtual machine before modifying these settings.
+**Note**: You will need to stop the VM before modifying these settings.

 ![VirtualBox Processors](img/virtual-box-processors.png)
 ![VirtualBox Memory](img/virtual-box-memory.png)